Lejwana, Botswana: Royalty and History

 The Kgosi of Lejwana (a small hill) is His Highness Neo Letlhare.
 The old man, Kgosi Taolelo Letlhare, has retired and handed over to the incumbent, being his son Kgosi Neo Letlhare.
 Taolelo is the son of Kgethelo, born of Letlhare.
 Letlhare was sent as a tribal headman of Mongala ward to establish Lejwana in 1902.
-This was a result of what happened after 'British Bechuanaland' was divided into two in 1895, between a Colony on the south of Molopo and a Protectorate (the modern day Botswana) on the northern side.
+This was a result of what happened after "British Bechuanaland" was divided into two in 1895, between a Colony on the south of Molopo and a Protectorate (modern-day Botswana) on the northern side.
 Kgosi Montshioa of Barolong, along with the then leading Batlhaping Kgosi, Mankurwane, complained of being left out of a protectorate as they preferred to be on the protectorate side.
-The then High Commissioner, Sir Williams considered their plea and negotiated with Kgosi Bathoen I to give a piece of Bangwaketse Land.
+Then-High Commissioner, Sir Williams considered their plea and negotiated with Kgosi Bathoen I to give a piece of Bangwaketse Land.

 Bathoen relented and gave them land between Ramatlabama, Pitsane, Kgoro Hill, Mogobewakgomo, Mokgomane and Phitshane.Hence Good hope was established as a new capital of BaRolong baga Montshioa.
 Bathoen then took out his trusted men from Kanye to ensure that Batlhaping and Barolong tribes do not settle in the Ngwaketse Homeland.
 Letlhare was therefore one of the headmen taken out of Kanye and settled in an area then known as GaBatlhaping.
 Other headmen given the assignment were Makaba in Gathwane, Selerio in Mokgomane and little is known as to who was assigned to settle in Phitshane.
 All these men were Bathoen's uncles.

 Kgosi Letlhare arrived with his brother Motseotsile from Kanye and other tribesmen Nkgelepang and Sennye.
-Letlhare was born of Mmolaatshepe a Mere a Selohilwe a Makaba II a Mongala a Makaba I a Kutwane a Leema I a Ngwaketse a Malope a Masilo a Melore.
 Letlhare's younger brother, in the junior house, Magogodi, was left to take care of the Mongala kgotla in Kanye.
 Magogodi had issue, bearing Gaopatwe (recently deceased Chief of Ga-Segwagwa), Ramokhana and others.
-The prominent royals in the village are the paternal uncles to the Chief, Tika Letlhare, Letlhare Letlhare, Rasaki Letlhare and Letlharenyana Letlhare.
-Bo-rangwane are those of the house of Waseteke (Letlhare's younger son) being Oboletswe's house, Rabontle's house and Kebalebile's house.